ZhenyingZhu/StudyNotes/SystemDesign.md

 - the coordinator is also kind of a DB, so needs care as DBs
 - Need replication
-- Since coordinator is not stateless, as its logs is a crucial part of the durable system state, deploying new software version to it would be tricky
+- Since coordinator is not stateless **[KEY]**, as its logs is a crucial part of the durable system state, deploying new software version to it would be tricky
-- Since XA needs to support a wide range of systems, it is a lowest common denominator. it cannot detect deadlock or work with SSI, because those are protocols implement on top of the systems
+- Since XA needs to support a wide range of systems, it is a lowest common denominator. it cannot detect deadlock or work with SSI, because those are protocols implement on top of the systems **[KEY]**
-- can cause amplifying failures and impact the fault tolerant, because block wait
+- can cause amplifying failures and impact the fault tolerant, because block wait **[KEY]**

-Fault-Tolerant Consensus
+Fault-Tolerant Consensus **[KEY]**

 - consensus problem: nodes propose values, the consensus algorithm decides on one of those values
 - a consensus algorithm must satisfy properties: